 Awesome Boss: Fighting Shredder in the SNES version, by throwing Foot Soldiers towards the screen at him.

 Broken Base: Much like the original arcade game, which is better?
 Arcade or SNES?
-The Arcade version has four player support and better visuals, while the SNES version has a lot of fan favorite characters and extra modes added in.
+The Arcade version has four player support and better visuals, while the SNES version has a lot of fan favorite characters, more precise controls, and extra modes added in.
 Most agree that Re-Shelled wasn't a good remake, though.

 Demonic Spiders: The Yellow Frisbee Foot Soldiers which first appears at "Skull and Crossbones".
 They react far better than their common part, throw a rather difficult to dodge boomerang attack that can hit twice and if you get too close they simply kick you away probably faster than you can attack, to top that they can endure a decent amount of punishment before dying.
 Fighting them with Michelangelo is a rage inducing task, though well timed attacks can deflect them.